 Buying a home can be both exciting and complex.
 It’s one of life’s biggest decisions and one of your biggest financial responsibilities.
 Having the right information can save you from frustration, disappointment and costly mistakes.

 Selecting the right mortgage can be as difficult as selecting the perfect house, so it’s important to take the time to really understand your mortgage needs.
 With so many options available, the process can be overwhelming and time-consuming.

 - Interest rates, fees and mortgage features are often negotiable.

 - Amortization is the period over which the entire loan is repaid.
-The amortization you choose (15, 20, 25 years) will have a significant impact on how much interest you will pay over the life of your mortgage.
+The amortization you choose (15, 20, 25 or 30 years) will have a significant impact on how much interest you will pay over the life of your mortgage.

 - The term of the mortgage is the length of time over which certain factors are fixed, such as the interest rate.
 Terms can range from three months to 10+ years.